tecumsehmaverick/hierarchy_field/readme.md

 # Field: Breadcrumb

-A new field that lets you link your entries to each other with an intelligent interface.
+A new field that lets you link your entries to each other with an intelligent breadcrumb interface.

 __Version:__ 0.1
-__Date:__ 27 May 2011
+__Date:__ 1 June 2011
 __Requirements:__ Symphony 2.2
 __Author:__ Rowan Lewis <me@rowanlewis.com>
 __GitHub Repository:__ <http://github.com/rowan-lewis/breadcrumb_field>